Allen Toussaint: Death

 Toussaint died in the early hours of November 10, 2015, in Madrid, Spain, while on tour.
 Following a concert at the Teatro Lara on Calle Corredera Baja de San Pablo, he had a heart attack at his hotel and was pronounced dead on his arrival at the hospital.
 He was 77.
 He had been due to perform a sold-out concert at the EFG London Jazz Festival at The Barbican on November 15 with his band and Theo Croker.
 He was also scheduled to play with Paul Simon at a benefit concert in New Orleans on December 8.
 His final recording, American Tunes, titled after the Paul Simon song, which he sings on the album, was released by Nonesuch Records on June 10, 2016.

-He was survived by his three children, Clarence (better known as Reginald), Naomi, and Alison, and several grandchildren.
+He was survived by his three children with his former wife Betty Dell Weber (1935-2024), Clarence "Reginald" Toussaint, Naomi Rios, Alison Toussaint-LeBeaux, along with several grandchildren.
 His children had managed his career in his last years.

 Writing in The New York Times, Ben Sisario quoted Quint Davis, producer of the New Orleans Jazz and Heritage Festival: "In the pantheon of New Orleans music people, from Jelly Roll Morton to Mahalia Jackson to Fats—that's the place where Allen Toussaint is..."
 Paul Simon said, "We were friends and colleagues for almost 40 years....
 We played together at the New Orleans jazz festival.
 We played the benefits for Katrina relief.
 We were about to perform together on December 8.
 I was just beginning to think about it; now I'll have to think about his memorial.
 I am so sad."

 The Daily Telegraph described Toussaint as "a master of New Orleans soul and R&B, and one of America's most successful songwriters and producers," adding that "self-effacing Toussaint played a crucial role in countless classic songs popularised by other artists."
 He had written so many songs, over more than five decades, that he admitted to forgetting quite a few.